 We got the green light for this project the day before the trial was due to start.
 Unable to book a local crew in time, I hired a camera I'd never used before, took a train from London to Bolton, and read the manual on the way.

 I met all the defendants outside the court and in the evening, I filmed them reacting to the case in the local pub.
 That became the pattern for the whole trial.
 During the day, I sat in the reporter's gallery and took extensive notes and in the evenings I filmed with the defendants.

-Eventually I got a crew and I found my reporter sat in the public gallery of the court.
-Ray Gosling, a remarkable man and an extraordinary reporter was there to support the defendants.
+After a couple of days, I had a crew and in the public gallery of the court I found Ray Gosling, a remarkable man and an extraordinary reporter, who was there to support the defendants.

-With my notes, court reports, Ray's iconic style and the eventual arrival of a crew, we had the makings of a drama-doc that could highlight what appeared to be little more than the expensive pursuit of an outdated and pointless law.
+With my notes, court reports, and Ray's iconic style, we had the makings of a drama-doc that could highlight what appeared to be little more than the expensive pursuit of an outdated and pointless law.

 Although all the defendants were found guilty, their convictions were appealed and over-turned at the European Count of Human Rights.